 The United States income tax is a pay-as-you-go tax, which means that tax must be paid as you earn or receive your income during the year.
-You can either do this through withholding or by making estimated tax payments.
+You can do this either through withholding or by making estimated tax payments.
 If you do not pay your tax through withholding, or do not pay enough tax that way, you might also have to pay estimated taxes.
 If you did not pay enough tax throughout the year, either through withholding or by making estimated tax payments, you may have to pay a penalty for underpayment of estimated tax.
 Generally, most taxpayers will avoid this penalty if they owe less than $1,000 in tax after subtracting their withholdings and credits, or if they paid at least 90% of the tax for the current year, or 100% of the tax shown on the return for the prior year, whichever is smaller.
-There are special rules for farmers and fishermen.
+There are special rules for farmers and fishermen, certain household employers and certain higher income taxpayers.
 Please refer to Publication 505, Tax Withholding and Estimated Tax, for additional information.

 Generally, estimated tax payments should be made in four equal amounts to avoid a penalty.
 However, if your income is received unevenly during the year, you may be able to avoid or lower the penalty by annualizing your income and making unequal payments.
 Use Form 2210 (PDF), Underpayment of Estimated Tax by Individuals, Estates, and Trusts, to see if you owe a penalty for underpaying your estimated tax.